Counselling for individuals

 I am experienced in working with couples experiencing difficulties and am qualified to do so.
 You don’t have to struggle.
 Couples counselling or relationship counselling can help you to decide what you would like your future to look like.

-An important factor in the success of counselling is the therapeutic relationship the client and Counsellor develop.
-If you feel that you can’t talk to your Counsellor or feel persistently misunderstood then it is unlikely that the counselling will progress.
-It is, therefore, important to find the right Counsellor for you.
+An important factor in the success of therapy is the therapeutic relationship the client and therapist develop.
+If you feel that you can’t talk to your therapist or feel persistently misunderstood then it is unlikely that the therapy will progress.
+It is, therefore, important to find the right therapist for you.
 I am happy to talk to you and answer any questions you may have about counselling and the way I work or my experience and qualifications so that you can decide if you would like to work with me.

 *Pybis et al. (2017)